domectrl/ha-rpi-pwm/README.md

 # Home Assistant Raspberry Pi PWM custom integration

 **The original Home Assistant integration that supported PWM output on direct IO pins  was removed in Home Assistant Core 2022.4.
 The original rpi_gpi_pwm was stored [here](https://github.com/RedMeKool/HA-Raspberry-pi-GPIO-PWM/).
 This variant depends on pigpio, and does not support the RPi5 hardware.
 In order to make the integration simpler, and less dependency-prone, and running on the RPi5, this integration moves to the lightweight alternative [rpi-hardware-pwm](https://pypi.org/project/rpi-hardware-pwm).
-This variant is  also be installable and configurable via confg flow instead of via YAML.**
+This variant is installable and configurable via confg flow instead of via YAML.**

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]